robmaroh/CS-305-Software-Security/README.md

-# CS-305-Software-Security
-CS-305 Software Security
+# Software Security with SSL

 Briefly summarize your client, Artemis Financial, and their software requirements.
 Who was the client?
 What issue did they want you to address?